shravan-padakanti/scala-docs-wiki/Data-Parallel-to-Distributed-Data-Parallel.md

 **Distributed Case:** Data-parallel programming mode.
 Data partitioned between machines, network in between, operated upon in parallel.

-So most concepts and ideas from the Shared Memory case are applicable in the Distributed case, but here we have to take latency into consideration.
+So most concepts and ideas from the Shared Memory case are applicable in the Distributed case, but here we have to take **latency** into consideration.

+**Note:** Spark stands out the way it handles the latency issue.

 ## Apache Spark: